paloma-software/paloma-docs/widget-web-installation.md

-# Integrating the Paloma Widget with your Website
+# Website Integration Guide for the Paloma Widget

 These are the generic steps for installing the Paloma Widget on your website.

-Getting the Widget operational on your website is broken down into a few parts below.
+Getting the Widget operational on your website is divided into a few parts below.
 Before getting started, a few prerequisites.

 ## Prerequisites